This post may include Amazon links. As an Amazon Associate I earn from qualifying purchases.

 - ⅛ teaspoon black pepper

-- 4 cloves garlic, sliced or minced
+- 4 cloves garlic sliced or minced

-- 2 teaspoons of garlic powder
+- 2 teaspoons garlic powder

-- 2 teaspoons of onion powder
+- 2 teaspoons onion powder

-- 2 tablespoons of olive oil
+- 2 tablespoons olive oil

-- 1 teaspoon of cornstarch
+- 1 teaspoon cornstarch

-- 3 tablespoons of red or madeira wine
+- 3 tablespoons red or madeira wine

-- 2 tablespoons of salted butter
+- 2 tablespoons salted butter

 - fresh cilantro